quakerdocs/quakerdocs/docs/getting-started.rst

     git clone ssh://git@gitlab-fnwi.uva.nl:1337/lreddering/pse-documentation-generator.git

-When all the files have been cloned, run 'pip install -r requirements.txt' to install all the required dependencies for  to work.
+When all the files have been cloned, run :code:`pip install -r requirements.txt` to install all the required dependencies for quaker to work.
-When this is done, just run 'make install' to install quaker to your system.
+When this is done, just run :code:`make install` to install quaker to your system.

 Usage
 -----

 To use QuakerDocs to turn your reStructuredText files into a static webpage you need the follow these steps:

-1. Open the directory containing your 'conf.py' in the terminal.
+1. Open the directory containing your :code:`conf.py` in the terminal.

    .. code-block:: bash